 The fellowship will offer from 3 to 6 months residency at the Center for Urban History in Lviv, a stipend of 1.000 EUR per month and accommodation in guest rooms close to the Center, a small working place, administrative support, access to the library and the archive, and assistance with scholarly contacts.

 Fellows will be invited to present and discuss the preliminary results of research within the Urban Seminar and public lectures and contribute to other activities at the Center for Urban History.

 Please submit your application to the email [email protected].
-Please indicate "Residence Grant Application 2022" in the subject line of your email.
+Please indicate "Fellowships Program" in the subject line of your email.

-Applications can be submitted in Ukrainian, English, Polish, Russian and Belarusian.
+Applications can be submitted in Ukrainian or English.
 Only fully completed applications will be accepted.